-A service invoice is calculated at the end of an individual providing labor in the form of consulting, advising, and providing actual labor.
-The invoice is to be served on the client as a demand for payment.
-The date when the total balance is due is commonly 15, 30 or 60 days for most businesses.
-If the client goes beyond the due date, late charges and/or interest may be applied per the service agreement.
-After payment is made, the invoice should be marked as paid and act as a receipt.
+A service invoice is a list of charges given to a client after an individual provides a service in the form of consulting, advising, or providing actual labor.
+The invoice acts as a demand for payment, which is commonly due 15, 30, or 60 days from the date of delivery.
+If the due date elapses and no payment is made, late charges and/or interest may be applied per the service agreement.
+After a payment is obtained, the invoice should be marked as paid and act as a receipt.

-A service invoice can be used for any type of labor that is paid on an hourly basis or on a per job basis.
-The most common types of services, where the laborer is acting as an independent contractor are as follows:
+A service invoice can be used for any labor that is paid on an hourly or per-job basis.
+The most common types of services, where the laborer is acting as an independent contractor, are as follows:

 - Real Estate

-When a contractor is paid on a per project basis payment is made at the completion of the work.
+When a contractor is paid on a per-project basis, they may or may not request a partial up-front payment.
 This is often due to other factors such as equipment, employees, and other costs.

 - For Example – This is common for construction projects as the contractor will need to include costs of building materials, products, and internal labor costs.

-Being paid on a per hour basis due to their efforts.
+Some circumstances call for payment on a per-hour basis.
 This is especially common when the employer is providing the equipment, space, and the tools necessary for the individual to complete with their own labor.

 - For Example – A person that hires a bookkeeper to go over the finances of the company.

-The main difference is an employee gets certain guarantees, such as unemployment, medical insurance* (*in some cases), and time-off, whereas an independent contractor is “their own boss” and must withhold their own taxes from income.
+Whether an individual is an employee comes down to employer tax withholding and certain guarantees, such as unemployment, medical insurance* (*in some cases), and time off, whereas an independent contractor is “their own boss” and must withhold their own taxes from income.

 - Works pre-set hours on a mandated schedule.